Experiencing Perspective Through Immersive VR

 3. The Result

-Since its launch, SHE has consistently sparked meaningful and often unexpected dialogue, particularly when facilitated through campus wellness programs and community organizations.
 Participants tend to focus less on the technology itself and more on how the experience made them feel and what it prompted them to reconsider.

-Notably, the experience has resonated strongly with male participants, especially those aged 18 to 24, the primary target demographic.
-Many report a shift in awareness and understanding that traditional training formats often struggle to achieve.
-By allowing users to experience these moments from a first-person perspective, SHE supports deeper reflection on impact, responsibility, and everyday behaviour.
+By allowing users to experience these moments from a first-person perspective, SHE supports deeper reflection on impact, responsibility, and everyday behavior.

-SHE reinforced an important insight for our team.
 Immersive technology can be a powerful tool for culture change when it is designed with care and intention.
-When used thoughtfully, it creates space for understanding, accountability, and conversations that continue well beyond the headset.